open-data/docker-og/readme.md

 1. Bring up the CKAN docker container: `docker-compose up -d ckan`
 1. Open a shell into the container: `docker-compose exec ckan bash`
-1. Change permissions of this file so you can run it as a bash script: `chmod 775 install-local.sh`
+1. Change permissions of this file (if not already done) so you can run it as a bash script: `chmod 775 install-local.sh`
 1. Run the install script: `./install-local.sh`
    1. Select `CKAN`
+   1. Select what you want to install for CKAN: